European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

  ||
 [UK](https://ajchavez94.github.io/Visualization/UK/UK_map_A2.html)

-The map presents two layers one for the amount of cycle infrastructure, the bubble map indicates the total infrastructure and a barplot of the different types of infrastructure.
-Areas are colored in line with the ratios.

 - [B: Cycle tracks surfaces](Visualization/Europe_map_B.html)

-  The map presents the ratio of cycle tracks over the total infrastructure type.
-Areas are coloured in line with the ranging values of the ratio.
-Clicking in the bubles allows to see the different types of surfaces of this infrastructure type and by hovering mouse over a specific area you can find out the detailed statistics for this area.
+The map presents the ratio of cycle tracks over the main roads.
+The map presents two layers one for the amount of cycle tracks, the bubble map indicates the total infrastructure and a barplot of the different types of infrastructure.
+The maps are colored to represent the magnitude of the metric of interest.
+By hovering the mouse over the area of interest the tooltip will display the main metrics.
+Similarly, the size of the dots is proportional to the cycle infrastructure.
+By clicking in the circles, a bar plot with the surface types will be displayed along with a link to explore the details.

+  > **Note**
+> <div style="text-align: justify"> The ratio of cycle tracks to main roads, is an indicator of road coverage by cycle infrastructure.
+Only cycle tracks lenght was used in the nominator.
+While the road newtork used in the denominator was calculated by integrating main roads.
+The different types of surfaces were grouped according to ECS criteria.
+Please visit our methodology section to obtain more insights on the data processing.</div>

 <iframe src="https://ajchavez94.github.io/Visualization/Europe_map_B.html" height="900" width="900" name="iframe_a" title="Iframe Example"></iframe>